codewithashu/get-crafty/presentations/current.md

 ## JS 002

-We  will use the Developer Tool for a bit, then let's switch to [codepen](http://codepen.io) for the exercises.
+We will use the Chrome console for a bit.
+Then let's switch to [codepen](http://codepen.io) for the exercises.

 ---